-Primary frequency standards developed and operated by NIST are used to provide accuracy (rate) input to the BIPM.
+Primary frequency standards developed and operated by NIST are used to provide accuracy (rate) input to the BIPM and to provide the best possible realization of the SI second.
 NIST-F1, a cold-atom cesium fountain frequency standard, has served as the U.S. primary standard of time and frequency since 1999.
-The uncertainty of NIST-F1 is currently about 3 parts in 10.
+The uncertainty of NIST-F1 is currently about 3 parts in 1016.